sagemath/trac_to_gh/Issue 1839.md

 # Issue 1839: [with script; needs review and integration] sage-crap: incorporate this script into sage and start using it before each release.

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/1839

 Original creator: was